 - Continuing to improve our sports facilities.
-We are continuing with plans to improve sports facilities, including the Queen Elizabeth Park cricket grandstand and the renewal of the all-weather athletics track surface at Colin Pugh sports bowl.
-We will also be developing a Sports Facilities Strategy that will consider usage and needs, and explore the potential for sports 'hubs'. - Reviewing our Street Tree Maintenance Programme and Policy to consider what we might need to do differently in response to climate change, water resilience challenges, community preferences and affordability. - Exploring options for the future of Henley Lake and the Lake of Remembrance as consent changes will require us to find alternative water intakes for these lakes, or change the 'look and feel' of these sites in the future. - Progressing what are known as Section 17A (S17A) reviews for Mawley Park, Trust House Recreation Centre and our Parks.
+We are continuing with plans to improve sports facilities, including the Queen Elizabeth II Park cricket grandstand and the renewal of the of the all-weather athletics track surface at Colin Pugh sports bowl.
+We will also be developing a Sports Facilities Strategy that will consider usage and needs, and explore the potential for sports 'hubs'. - Reviewing our Street Tree Maintenance Programme and Policy to consider what we might need to do differently in response to climate change, water resilience challenges, community preferences and affordability. - Exploring options for the future of Henley Lake and the Lake of Remembrance as consent changes will require us to find alternative water intakes for these lakes, or change the 'look and feel' of these sites in the future. - Reviewing our Street Tree Maintenance Programme and Policy to consider what we might need to do differently in response to climate change, water resilience challenges, community preferences and affordability. - Progressing what are known as Section 17A (S17A) reviews for Mawley Park, Trust House Recreation Centre and our Parks.
 S17A reviews consider options for delivering services in the most cost effective way.
 We will also be reviewing public toilet utilisation and provision.